sonorangirl/wes-bos-courses/FlexBox/notes.md

 ### Flex property
 + this property decides what the items do with extra space, or when the items don't have enough space
 + applied to the flex items
-+ `flex: 1` each items, regardless of content will take up the same exact amount of space, or divy up the remaining space proportionally
++ `flex: 1` each items, regardless of content will take up the same exact amount of space, or divvy up the remaining space proportionally
 + if you add `flex: 2` to one item, it will take up twice as much space as the other items
 + `flex: 3` takes up 3 times as much space, etc.
 + flex is a shorthand for setting flex-grow, flex-shrink, and flex-basis